 When Paul was imprisoned in Jerusalem, the Jews wanted to put him to death for what he preached but they couldn’t at that time because they were under Roman rule, although the Roman’s gave them some authority to exercise punishment for their Biblical laws, they only gave them freedom to a point, I can't say what that point was except that it did not include capitol punishment, so they needed to convince the Roman Authorities that a crime was committed against the Roman Empire in order to have Paul put to death.
 Prior to Judah's capture by the Babylonians, the Jewish Nation had complete authority and instructions from Jehovah to punish offenders of the Commandments and the Mosaic Laws, putting to death or lesser punishments, those who they proved guilty.
 The same was true with the execution of Christ.
 But the death of Jesus on the cross did much more, His death reversed the first sin of man (Adam’s sin), putting an end to the Sacrificial Laws, which were a shadow of Christ’s perfect sacrifice to come, consequently after the cross, no further shedding of blood was needed for the wages of confessed and repented sins.
 The cross did not affect the moral laws of sin and a New Covenant was given by God, Jehovah, “But if you are led by the Spirit, you are not under the law.”
 (Galatians 5:18), "This is the covenant which I will covenant to them after theses days, says the Lord: Giving my laws on their heart and I will write them on their minds.”
 (Hebrews 10:16).
 God's instructions were to be our desire, not forgotten or done away with but our way of living since this will be our way of living in the new earth of God's kingdom.

-Now, we are to police ourselves, individually, by our knowledge of God's word
+Now, we are to police only ourselves, individually, by our knowledge of God's

-and by our conscience.
-We are to avoid judging others, for Jesus was given this authority
+word and by our conscience.
+We are to avoid judging others, for Jesus was given this

-“And coming up Jesus talked with them, saying, All authority in heaven and on earth
+authority “And coming up Jesus talked with them, saying, All authority in heaven

-was given to Me.”
-(Matthew 28:18) and all will be judged before He comes again, "And
+and on earth was given to Me.”
+(Matthew 28:18) and all will be judged before He comes

-behold, I am coming quickly, and My reward is with Me, to give to each as his work
+again, "And behold, I am coming quickly, and My reward is with Me, to give to each

-is."
+as his work is."
 (Revelation 22:12).
-The sentence for sin is still death, for the souls not in
+The sentence for sin is still death, for the

 The laws are written for our study, our conscience is for a reminder of what we have learned and it is also a tool for Christ's spirit to speak to us when we drift off the correct path of God's commands.
-If we study them and come to understand God's way (government), then they will be written in our hearts as well as our heads, because we will comprehend their purpose and beauty and we will desire to keep them, loving their purpose, as Moses loved the law, simply because they are just and pure.
+If we study them and come to understand God's way, His government, then they will be written in our hearts, as well as our heads, because we will comprehend their purpose and beauty and we will desire to keep them, loving their purpose, simply because they are just and pure.
 The laws are a blessing to us, protecting us from ourselves, while we are still under the influence of Satin.
 The deceiver is filled with joy when he hears people say that we don’t need to keep all of God’s laws, that they were nailed to the cross.
-Believing in this deception voids our responsibilities and ignores the fact that sin has its victims and consequences, usually someone other then the sinner.
+Believing in this deception voids our responsibilities and ignores the fact that sin has its victims, usually someone other then the sinner, sin also has its consequences.
 Believing the laws were voided opens the gate to justifying any character variation that feeds our imagination.
-A transgression of God's perfect system will not be tolerated in His perfect kingdom, yet to come.
-The laws and commands that God has given us, will be the standard, without a thought in God's perfect kingdom, to be established.
+The unrepented transgressor of God's perfect system will not be allowed in His perfect kingdom, yet to come.
+The laws and commands that God has given us will be the standard, without a thought in God's perfect kingdom, to be established.
 For now, we must keep in mind that Satin is a master at making sin look attractive.
-Picking and choosing which laws to ignore is most dangerous, even as picking and choosing which parts of the Bible to believe or which can be ignored, this makes God's word incomplete and distorts its truth.
+Picking and choosing which laws to ignore is deadly, even as picking and choosing which parts of the Bible to believe or which can be ignored, this makes God's word incomplete and distorts its truth.
 Jesus pointed out through inspiration, that in committing one sin, you are guilty of them all, "For whoever shall keep all the law, but stumble in one, he has become guilty of all."
 (James 2:10).
 As it always was, sin is not allowed in God’s Kingdom and Satan personally understood this when he was exiled from Heaven.
 All who cherish and hold on to any sin will be destroyed at the end of the 1000 years, "And if anyone was not found having been written in the Scroll of Life, he was thrown into the Lake of Fire."
 (Revelation 20:15) along with Satan and the false prophets.
 Only those in the Book of Life will be welcome in God’s Kingdom.
 Jesus is our way home and His Book shows us the way.
 He is our protecting Savior, we cannot get home without Him, nor would we ever want to.